 Ph.D., 2016, University of California, Los Angeles

 C.J.
-Gabbe is an urban planner and assistant professor in ESS.
-C.J.’s research focuses on issues connected to climate change mitigation and housing affordability.
-His past and ongoing research relates to four key topics: (1) land use regulations and housing markets; (2) the political economy of residential growth; (3) housing and environmental quality; and (4) housing and climate change.
+Gabbe is an Associate Professor in ESS.
+C.J.’s past and ongoing research focuses on three major topics in modern urban planning: (1) land use regulatory effectiveness and design; (2) housing and environmental quality; and (3) climate change vulnerability.
 Most of C.J.’s research is focused on the western United States.
 He teaches courses related to sustainable urban planning, environmental policy, and geographic information systems (GIS).

 C.J. has a Ph.D. in Urban Planning from UCLA (2016), a Master of Urban Planning degree from the University of Washington (2006), and a bachelor’s degree in Planning, Public Policy, and Management from the University of Oregon (2001).
 He is a member of the American Institute of Certified Planners (AICP) and has more than 10 years of professional experience in planning and public policy.